saintaardvark/va7unx.space/content/posts/what-happened-in-july.md

-- We went through [the big heat wave][1]; outside temperatures hit 45.1 C in the sun at my inlaws' pace, and 32.8 C indoors at my place; as for the max overnight temperature, it was 24.9 C at my inlaws, and 29.1 C at my place.
+- We went through [the big heat wave][1]; outside temperatures hit 45.1 C in the sun at my inlaws' pace, and 32.8 C indoors at my place; as for the max overnight temperature, it was 24.9 C at my inlaws, and 29.1 C at my place:

+![Grafana temperature graph for August 2021 heat wave][3]

   This scared the shit out of me.
 A number of things have come out of that.

 - For a start, my wife & I have begun talking about emergency cooling.
 We're in a townhouse and have no AC; we coped by staying